AungMyoKyaw/aungmyokyaw.github.io/README.md

 ## 📝 About

-meta-knowledge is a collaborative platform for curating and sharing knowledge.
+**meta-knowledge** is my personal knowledge base and public notes repository.
+Here, I curate, organize, and share information, ideas, and resources that I want to save and publish for myself and others.
+The site is built and published using [Docusaurus](https://docusaurus.io), making it easy to browse and contribute.

 It encourages open learning and creative contribution, while respecting the rights of original authors.

 ---